BambanzaJuniorThe2nd/yondatax-assessment/README.md

 ## Running the Application without Docker

-To run the application locally, first make sure your mongodb community server and redis are started, then run the following command:
+To run the application locally, first make sure your mongodb community server and redis are running, then execute the following command:

 `uvicorn app.main:app --reload`